coyotito-mx/package-skeleton-cli/README.md

 ### Options

 - `--author=`: The package author.
 If not provided, it will be generated automatically.
+- `--email=`: The package author email.
+If not provided, it will be generated automatically.
 - `--license=`: The package license.
 Available values: MIT, Apache-2.0, GPL-3.0, default: MIT.
 - `--namespace=`: The package namespace.
 If not provided, it will be generated automatically.
 - `--package-version=`: The package version.
 Default: v0.0.1.